SDF Director cannot schedule when composite actor input port is disconnected

 I'm not sure what the "correct" behavior is, but I like being able to have optional ports on RExpression actors and I like wrapping RExpression actors into composite actors, so I would prefer it if the composite actor could be scheduled with disconnected ports.

-#5 Updated by Oliver Soong about 10 years ago
+#5 Updated by Oliver Soong over 10 years ago

 I tried disconnected graphs, but it still throws the error.